ninapferrari/risk-test/README.md

 The system will analyze the specified transaction and output the result, either approving the transaction or denying it with a reason based on the risk score.

 ### Features
-Device Validation
+- Device Validation
-Chargeback Check
+- Chargeback Check
-Transaction Amount Check
+- Transaction Amount Check
-Transaction Time Check
+- Transaction Time Check
-User Behavior Analysis
+- User Behavior Analysis
-Contributing
-Contributions are welcome.
-Please fork the repository, make your changes, and submit a pull request.